Asset Publisher

 1. The requested quantity (dose) does NOT exceed the program quantity limit OR

-3. The requested quantity (dose) cannot be achieved with a lower quantity of a higher strength that does not exceed the program quantity limit OR
+2. There is support for why the requested quantity (dose) cannot be achieved with a lower quantity of a higher strength that does NOT exceed the program quantity limit OR

 CLASS AGENTS